OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

 Evolution as a First-Class Concept

-OpenClaw has the infrastructure for agents to learn (memory files, SOUL.md, workspace skills), but it does not prescribe a structured evolution workflow.
-My system makes self-improvement an explicit, trackable process with dedicated directories, reflection templates, and a changelog.
+OpenClaw ships the infrastructure for agents to learn (memory files, SOUL.md, workspace skills).
+My system adds a prescribed evolution workflow: dedicated directories, reflection templates, and a changelog so self-improvement stays explicit and trackable.

 Daily Assistant: System Design